Babies survive Ky. tornado, found in upside-down bathtub - NewsBreak

 Amidst the rubble, Lutz frantically searched for the bathtub.

 “I was looking everywhere to see where the tub may be.
-I had no clue at all where these babies was, all I could say is, ‘Lord please bring my babies back to me safely, please I beg thee’,” said Lutz.Ride in bathtub saved Arkansas family from tornado
+I had no clue at all where these babies was, all I could say is, ‘Lord please bring my babies back to me safely, please I beg thee’,” said Lutz.Dog survives Hopkins County tornado, reunites with owner

 Shortly after first responders arrived, a Hopkins County sheriff located the bathtub with the two babies still inside.